Neighborhood (Nursing Unit) Supervisors, RNs

-Full-time, day shift position in our Wailuku Campus (facility).
-Work hours from 7:00 am to 3:30 pm with flexibility dependent on operations on neighborhood (Nursing Unit)..
+Full-time, day shift positions in our Kahului and Wailuku Campuses (facilities).
+Work hours from approximately 7:00 am to 3:30 pm with flexibility dependent on operations on Neighborhood (Nursing Unit)..

 - Graduate from an accredited school of nursing; current State of Hawaii Registered Nurse license.
 Bachelor degree preferred.

 - At least three (3) years experience in a hospital or a long term care facility.
 Experience in psychiatric nursing desirable.
 Supervisory experience preferred.